ibm-cloud-docs/citrix-netscaler-vpx/hsm-initialize-hsm.md

 # Initialize IBM Hardware Security Module (HSM)
 {: #initialize-ibm-hardware-security-module-hsm-}

 Most configurations of the HSM for your {{site.data.keyword.vpx_full}} require initialization of the HSM device.
-Without this, only certain `show` commands can be executed.
+Without this, only certain `show` commands can be run.
 {: shortdesc}

 To initialize your device, follow these steps:

-1. Connect using SSH into the IBM© Hardware Security Module device with the credentials listed in the Control Portal under **Devices > Device List > Expand HSM name**.
+1. Connect by using SSH into the IBM© Hardware Security Module device with the credentials that are listed in the Control Portal under **Devices > Device List > Expand HSM name**.

    Alternatively, you can use public key authentication.
-For more information review the [Appliance Administration Guide (page 38)](https://public.dhe.ibm.com/cloud/bluemix/network/vpx/appliance_administration_guide.pdf){: external}.
+For more information, review the [Appliance Administration Guide (page 38)](https://public.dhe.ibm.com/cloud/bluemix/network/vpx/appliance_administration_guide.pdf){: external}.

-   SSH access is generally enabled and allowed by default.
+   SSH access is enabled and allowed by default.
 If you have issues connecting with SSH, check your infrastructure routing and security.
    {: note}

-2. Execute the `hsm init` command:
+2. Run the `hsm init` command:

     ```sh
     [jpmongehsm2] lunash:>hsm init -l jpmonge